lmmx/pyx-sys/README.md

 - [x] List Firefox window/tab list which can be cross-referenced to the X window/workspace list
   - [ ] Store the list of windows/tabs
   - [ ] Cross-reference to the X window/workspace list
+- [x] List tmux terminal session list (e.g. which text files are open in vim, command line paths, etc.)
-- [ ] List and store terminal locations and tmux config, cross-reference to X window/workspace list
+  - [ ] cross-reference to X window/workspace list

 ## Rationale